 2 Grapeseed Oil – Suitable for all skin types

 Grapeseed oil contains polyphenols, which help fight premature aging.
-Polyphenols have been known to not just slow the aging process, but reverse signs of aging, like sun spots, fine lines, and wrinkles.
+Polyphenols have been known not just to slow the aging process, but reverse signs of aging, like sun spots, fine lines, and wrinkles.

 3 Jojoba Oil – Suitable for all skin types